 General Fund.
-The fund balance of the General Fund decreased by \$5,687 from \$216,870 to \$211,183.
+The fund balance of the General Fund decreased by \$51,478 from \$211,183 to \$159,705.

 Special Revenue Fund.
-The fund balance of the Special Revenue Fund remained at \$0.
-Revenues were recognized to the extent of allowable expenditures incurred during the year.
+The fund balance of the Special Revenue Fund remained at \$0, which means that all grant funds were spent during the year.
+This is expected due to the nature of the Title I grant funds.

 Capital Projects Fund.
 The fund balance of the Capital Projects Fund remained at \$0.
-All capital outlay funds received were expended on eligible costs during the year.
+No capital outlay funds were received during the year.